Seddik-Turki/Sketch2IMage/README.md

 This project aims to create an interactive image generation model that converts sketches into realistic images.
 The goal is to design a Pix2Pix-style GAN model, which users can interact with through a web interface.

+All the code for the model can be found in the notebook `Sketch2Image.ipynb`.
+This notebook includes the complete data pipeline,training procedures and generating Images.

+## Deployment
+The model is deployed within the `interface.html` file, which serves as the web interface for the application.
+You can interact with the model in this web inteface0

 ## Results
 ![Gnerated Image](images/output.png)